 How To Treat Eczema Flare-Ups

 Eczema affects millions of people worldwide, causing irritation, skin issues and sometimes more serious conditions due to its symptoms.
-Thankfully, there are a number of medical treatments for the more serious types of eczema and easy ways for those with less severe eczema to treat and avoid flare-ups.
+Thankfully, alongside eczema creams and lotions, there are a number of medical treatments for the more serious types of eczema and easy ways for those with less severe eczema to treat and avoid flare-ups.

 With help from expert skincare brand, La Roche-Posay, we've collected the best advice for dealing with eczema.